FR1sKyK3rMiT/CursedLandsPrototype/README.md

 # CursedLandsPrototype
-A 2D game with similar game mechanics to "THE LEGEND OF ZELDA A LINK TO THE PAST".
+A 2D game with similar game mechanics to "THE LEGEND OF ZELDA A LINK TO THE PAST"